Available · senior AI roles · remote

 then ship the products.

 8.5 years at Lendi - frontend developer, then lead, then R&D, now AI Manager & Builder.
 My mandate: redefine the role of the engineer - from feature-shipper to product builder - and prove it ships.
 On the side I'm building jasne.ai.
+In 2024 I also collaborated with MAF, a Dubai mall network, on retrieval-heavy AI.

 CurrentlyAI Manager · Lendi